WanderingSpaceThinker/nonexistence/_posts/2021-07-26-The-cruel-necessity-of-evil.md

 Another example would be the disappearance of crimes.
 Police and investigators would lose funding and, in turn, we would lose our capabilities of maintaining order or investigating crimes.
 Again, this is something we shan't allow.

-Other reasons would include, the economic downfall.
-Sure, crimes and wars are terrible to build trust in an economy, but the *threat* of wars and crimes aren't so bad.
+Other reasons would include the economic downfall.
+Sure, crimes and wars are terrible to build trust in an economy, but the *threat* wars and crimes aren't so bad.
 They surely have a net positive effect since they create new needs (army, weapons, police, guards, security systems...) and the jobs that go with them.

 Finally, evil can be a motivation source: Anger, revenge, injustice are powerful motivators.
 To be clear, I'm not suggesting that people getting killed or robbed are worth the resulting "lust for retribution".
 I might be stretching the argument here, but as I'm suffering from bouts of [avolition](https://en.wikipedia.org/wiki/Avolition) (I've been writing this for like 4 months...), I feel like every source of motivation is worth mentioning.

 In a nutshell, eliminating evilness would inevitably bring down other aspects of society with it.
 Things like police, armies, weapons, security systems would be rendered useless.
-It will also remove the use of aspects within ourselves, like wariness, the ability to recognizing lies or to avoid misinformation.
+It will also remove the use of aspects within ourselves, like wariness, the ability to recognize lies or to avoid misinformation.

 You have the right to think it's a good thing, to me, it's too risky and naive not to maintain and improve all of these, let alone discarding them.
 I still want to reduce crimes and wars as much as possible though, we just need to think everything through, and with some planning, maybe everything I just said isn't a fatality.